Jonathan Friedland: Career

+Friedland has contributed extensively to medical research and education.
+He was a member of the Medical Research Council Clinical Training and Career Development Panel from 2009 to 2013.
+Additionally, he has served on various grant-giving bodies for charitable organizations, contributing to the advancement of clinical research and training.

 Research

 Friedland's research is focused on innate immune responses, and particularly the role of matrix metalloproteinases, in the immunopathology of tuberculosis and the development of host-directed therapy.
 He also has long-standing research interests in migrant health as well as in new TB diagnostics.
-Friedland has published over 240 peer reviewed papers, invited editorials and reviews as well as 3 books.
+Friedland has published over 250 peer reviewed papers, invited editorials and reviews as well as 3 books.

 Awards

 In 2005 his Research team won the Medical Futures Innovations Award for best overall innovation.
 In 2005, Friedland was awarded the Royal College of Physicians Weber-Parkes Prize Medal for research in tuberculosis.
 He was elected Fellow of the Academy of Medical Sciences in 2008 and a Fellow of the Royal College of Physicians of Ireland in 2010.
 In 2017, he was awarded an inaugural Fellowship of the European Society of Clinical Microbiology and Infectious Diseases.